Stopping Times of Boundaries: Relaxation and Continuity: Application to neural stopping boundaries

 \subsection{Convergence analysis: semicontinuous boundaries}

-This section treats the case where the optimal boundary $f^{\diamond} = f^{\diamond}(t,\xi)$ is strictly lower continuous in $\xi$.
-To project $f^{\diamond}$ onto $\frakN$, we first consider a sequence of \textit{continuous} boundaries converging to $f^{\diamond}$.
+This section consider optimal boundaries $f^{\diamond} = f^{\diamond}(t,\xi)$ that are only not necessarily continuous and are only lower continuous in $\xi$.
+To project $f^{\diamond}$ onto $\frakN$, we first carefully construct a sequence of \textit{continuous} boundaries converging to $f^{\diamond}$.
 These continuous boundaries can thereafter be approximated by elements in $\frakN$.
-To construct such sequence, we borrow the notion of \textit{inf/sup convolution}, which is central in the theory of viscosity solutions; see \cite[Section V.5]{FS} and \cite{LasryLions}.
+To construct such sequence, we utilize the notion of \textit{inf/sup convolution}, which is central in the theory of viscosity solutions; see \cite[Section V.5]{FS} and \cite{LasryLions}.

-Let $h:\calE \to \R$ be a lower semicontinuous function and define its \textit{inf convolution} as
+Let $h:\calE \to \R_+$ be a lower semicontinuous function and define its \textit{inf convolution} as